How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 4. Select Your Hosting Package

 Besides choosing a hosting plan, you’ll also have to agree to a term length.
-Currently, Bluehost offers a 12, 24, and 36-month contract.
-Each step up is a longer commitment, but it’s also a cheaper price per month.
+Currently, Bluehost offers a 1-month, 12-month, and 36-month contract.
+Each step up is a longer commitment but also a lower monthly price.

 5. Choose Your Package Extras